primefaces/primefaces/docs/7_0/components/ajaxstatus.md

 ## Getting Started with AjaxStatus
 AjaxStatus uses facets to represent the request status.
-Most common used facets are _start_ and _complete_ The _start_ facet will be visible once ajax request begins and stay visible until it’s completed.
+Most common used facets are _start_ and _complete_.
+The _start_ facet will be visible once ajax request begins and stay visible until it’s completed.
 Once the ajax response is received and page is updated, _start_ facet gets hidden and _complete_ facet shows up. **NOTE:** If a _complete_ facet is defined, the user will never see the _error_ or _success_ facets.